First Time Home Buyer Mortgage Questions On House Purchase

 - Is the reason that you do not qualify due to the lender overlays or because you do not meet the federal minimum lending guidelines?

-- If you already have been shopping at properties with your real estate agent, your real estate agent will refer you to mortgage loan originators and lenders where he or she has worked with before and had success with with them and has a smooth mortgage closing process with them.
+- If you already have been shopping at properties with your real estate agent, your real estate agent will refer you to mortgage loan originators and lenders where he or she has worked with before and had success with them and has a smooth mortgage closing process with them

-- Realtors can guide you and refer you to a lender and loan officer who had a similar type of case scenario as you.
+- Realtors can guide buyers and refer them to a lender and loan officer who had a similar type of case scenario

-- You can shop for a lender and loan officer by searching the internet, asking for co-workers, asking family, asking friends for referrals
+- Can shop for a lender and loan officer by searching the internet, asking for co-workers, asking family, asking friends for referrals

-- Finding the right mortgage lender one of the most important decisions that you will make.
-It is not a matter of getting the best rates and terms.
-You need to get along with your loan officer.
+- Finding the right mortgage lender one of the most important decisions borrowers will make